bebbo-zz/valuetransfer/README.md

 WantedBy=multi-user.target

-(right now 192.178.168.123)

-- run phyton APIs on raspberry pi

-    b) and updating git files, basically run terminal commands

-- edit files when there is no IDE. probably that is not the plan. rather good deployment strategy that would work everywhere. update on click

-- start node server and python server whenever raspberry pi switches on and restart once terminated

 - create a new user with password and add him (here named admin) to sudo and adm group and later revoke the rights of the default user pi sudo adduser admin